 Courses will also include project consultation work with real-world organisations and further opportunities for internships and project management.

 Communication graduates who emerge with critical thinking and analysis skills in new and emerging media will be in demand by the industry.
-Those who can engage with wider communities, utilise data, and are knowledgeable in bicultural contexts, are also highly valued.
+Those who are knowledgeable in bicultural contexts, can engage with wider communities, and use data are also highly valued.

 In Aotearoa, graduates with extensive experience in biculturalism, project management, and corporate communication will be well suited to roles in business management and strategy.
 Global employers also constantly seek graduates with skills as public communicators who can also engage with wider communities.